hashicorp/packer/website/source/docs/builders/profitbricks.html.md

 -   `image` (string) - ProfitBricks volume image.
 Only Linux public images are supported.
 To obtain full list of available images you can use [ProfitBricks CLI](https://github.com/profitbricks/profitbricks-cli#image).

 -   `password` (string) - ProfitBricks password.
 This can be specified via environment variable \`PROFITBRICKS\_PASSWORD', if provided.
-The value definded in the config has precedence over environemnt variable.
+The value defined in the config has precedence over environemnt variable.

 -   `username` (string) - ProfitBricks username.
 This can be specified via environment variable \`PROFITBRICKS\_USERNAME', if provided.
-The value definded in the config has precedence over environemnt variable.
+The value defined in the config has precedence over environemnt variable.

 ### Optional